Preconception planning: Is your body ready for pregnancy?

-Would your current lifestyle support a healthy pregnancy?
+Does your current lifestyle support a healthy pregnancy?

 Healthy lifestyle choices during pregnancy are essential.
 For example:

-- Your health care provider will likely discuss the importance of a healthy diet, regular physical activity and managing stress.
+- Your health care provider will discuss the importance of a healthy diet, regular physical activity and managing stress.

 - If you're underweight or overweight, your health care provider might recommend addressing your weight before you conceive.